lolwheel/Owie/README.md

 The data is 4 bytes long and is big-endian encoded `uint32_t` serial number of the BMS.
 Spoofing this number works around the BMS pairing which I've tested by swapping BMSes between two Pints.

+## Troubleshooting:

+### Board reporting battery at 1% after install

+If after installing OWIE into your board it reports that your battery is at 1% even though it shouldn't, plug your board into a charger.
+This problem occurs because the BMS goes through a state reset and doesn't know the status of the battery, and plugging the board into a charger corrects this issue by forcing the BMS (and controller potentially) to do a state check.